TIY-TN-FEE-2016-spring/gitbook/week-6/day-1/index.md

 Tonight work on following the Ember Fastboot Quick Start: http://www.ember-fastboot.com/quickstart

-Come prepared to ask questions tomorrow.
+Come prepared to ask questions tomorrow (it will be part of standups)